NETHERLANDS SOLO TRAVEL GUIDE

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 NETHERLANDS BUDGET TRAVEL TIPS

 The Amsterdam architecture and endless canals are very picturesque so don’t forget your camera.
 The Dutch are nice and most speak many languages, including English.
 Don’t be grossed out if you order chips (French fries) and they give you mayo on the side.
 The city is very walkable and easy to just wander around in.
-I would recommend a visit to Amsterdam to anyone.
+I would recommend visiting Amsterdam to anyone.
 Be careful, however – there are so many bicycles, trams, cars, and buses that if you’re not paying attention, you could be hit.
-I almost did on my first day!
+I almost did on my first day.